Vladimir Mayakovsky: Works and critical reception

 Mayakovsky's extensive foreign trips resulted in the books of poetry (The West, 1922–1924; Paris, 1924–1925: Poems About America, 1925–1926), as well as a set of analytical satirical essays.

-In 1926, Mayakovsky wrote and published "Talking with the Taxman about Poetry", the first in a series of works criticizing the new Soviet philistinism, the result of the New Economic Policy.
+In 1926, Mayakovsky wrote and published "Talking with the Taxman about Poetry", the first in a series of works criticising the new Soviet philistinism, the result of the New Economic Policy.
 His 1927 epic All Right! sought to unite heroic pathos with lyricism and irony.
-Extoling the new Bolshevik Russia as "the springtime of the human kind" it was praised by Lunacharsky as "the October Revolution set in bronze."
+Extolling the new Bolshevik Russia as "the springtime of the human kind", it was praised by Lunacharsky as "the October Revolution set in bronze."

 During the last three years of his life, Mayakovsky completed two satirical plays: The Bedbug (1929), and The Bathhouse, both lampooning bureaucratic stupidity and opportunism.
 The latter was extolled by Vsevolod Meyerhold who rated it as high as the best work of Moliere, Pushkin and Gogol and called it "the greatest phenomenon of the history of the Russian theatre."
-The fierce criticism both plays were met with in the Soviet press was overstated and politically charged, but still, in retrospect Mayakovsky's work in the 1920s is regarded as patchy, even Vladimir Ilyich Lenin and All Right! being inferior to his passionate and innovative 1910s work.
+The fierce criticism both plays met in the Soviet press was overstated and politically charged, but still, in retrospect Mayakovsky's work in the 1920s is regarded as patchy, even Vladimir Ilyich Lenin and All Right! being inferior to his passionate and innovative 1910s work.
 Several authors, among them Valentin Katayev and close friend Boris Pasternak, reproached him for squandering enormous potential on petty propaganda.
 Marina Tsvetayeva in her 1932 essay "The Art in the Light of Conscience" left a particularly sharp comment on Mayakovsky's death: "For twelve years Mayakovsky the man has been destroying Mayakovsky the poet.
-On the thirteenth year the Poet rose up and killed the man… His suicide lasted twelve years, not for a moment he pulled the trigger."
+On the thirteenth year the Poet rose up and killed the man...
+His suicide lasted twelve years, not for a moment he pulled the trigger."

 Legacy

 Stamp marking Mayakovsky's 50th birthday, 1943, evidence of his rehabilitation.

 After Mayakovsky's death the Association of the Proletarian Writers' leadership made sure the publications of the poet's work were cancelled and his very name stopped being mentioned in the Soviet press.
-In her 1935 letter to Joseph Stalin, Lilya Brik challenged her opponents, asking personally the Soviet leader for help.
+In her 1935 letter to Joseph Stalin, Lilya Brik challenged her opponents, asking the Soviet leader for help.
 Stalin's resolution inscribed upon this message, read:Comrade Yezhov, please take charge of Brik's letter.
 Mayakovsky is the best and the most talented poet of our Soviet epoch.
 Indifference to his cultural heritage amounts to a crime.
-Brik's complaints are, in my opinion, justified...
+Brik's complaints are, in my opinion, justified.